PJWalker/daggerheart/content/NPCs/Trixie Glitterwing.md

 We’ll need to confirm that our teams are the same,
 So to test you all out, you can all play my game!

-(In faerie – Flixie: WTF are you doing?
-She said to just ask if they — Trixie: She didn’t say we couldn’t have any fun with them first.
-Flixie: oh, fine just on with it then)
+(In faerie – Vanaeya: What’s going on out there?
+Oh nothing just some salesmen i think. )

 ***